So you're going to a Passover at someone's house? Wonderful! Here are some things to know before you go.

 There will be a cup of wine that is filled for Elijah the prophet.
 There is a tradition that Elijah visits every Jewish home on Passover to witness the celebration, and perhaps to bring us this time into a messianic age (a time of peace and freedom for all).
-Two more recent customs can include putting a cup of water on the table to remind us of Miriam's well that traveled with the Israelites in the desert, and putting an orange on the seder plate.
+Two more recent customs include Miriam's Cup, a glass of water on the table that reminds us of Miriam's well, which traveled with the Israelites in the desert, and putting an orange on the seder plate, among others.

 What's going on?

-Usually there is one person who is the leader of the Seder.
-This person will usually ask people to read various parts of the Haggadah.
-The good news is that the Haggadah is written to take us through the seder in the proper order.
+Usually, one person acts as the leader of the seder.
+This person will usually ask people to read various parts of the Haggadah, which is written to take us through the seder in the proper order.
 You don't have to memorize anything ahead of time.
-Remember that four cups of wine (or grape juice) will be drunk to remind us of the four promises of redemption in Exodus 6:6-7.
+Just remember that four cups of wine (or grape juice) will be drunk to remind us of the four promises of redemption in Exodus 6:6-7.
 You can drink just a little each time!